Strong Kantorovich duality for quantum optimal transport with generic cost and optimal couplings on quantum bits: Kantorovich duality

 as desired. \end{proof}

 We noted before that in the case of factorizing transport cost (see eq. \eqref{eq:tr-cost-factorizes}), the primal task \eqref{eq:IID-primal-problem} reduces to the linear problem

-Let us consider the special case $K=1$ in Theorem \ref{thm:linear-duality}, and let us replace the cost operator $C_c^{(\cA)}$ there by $C_{fac},$ where $C_{fac}$ is the shorthand for $\sum_{k=1}^K \iint_{\R \times \R} f_k\ler{x_k,y_k} \dd E_k(y_k) \otimes \dd E_k^T (x_k).$ Observe that the concrete form of the cost operator $C_c^{(\cA)}$ does not play any role in the proof of Theorem \ref{thm:linear-duality}, the cost operator can be replaced by any self-adjoint operator.
-Consequently, the proof of Theorem \ref{thm:linear-duality} shows that one gets strong Kantorovich duality also for the primal problem \eqref{eq:primal-factorized-2}, which we formalize in the following corollary.
+Let us consider the special case $K=1$ in Theorem \ref{thm:linear-duality}, and let us replace the cost operator $C_c^{(\cA)}$ there by an arbitrary self-adjoint operator $\tilde{C}$ acting on $\hohc.$ Observe that the concrete form of the cost operator $C_c^{(\cA)}$ does not play any role in the proof of Theorem \ref{thm:linear-duality}, the cost operator can be replaced by any self-adjoint operator $\tilde{C}$.
+Consequently, the proof of Theorem \ref{thm:linear-duality} shows that one gets strong Kantorovich duality also for the primal problem \eqref{eq:primal-factorized-2} where $\tilde{C}=\sum_{k=1}^K \iint_{\R \times \R} f_k\ler{x_k,y_k} \dd E_k(y_k) \otimes \dd E_k^T (x_k)$, which we formalize in the following corollary.

 \begin{corollary} Assume that the transport cost factorizes in the sense of \eqref{eq:tr-cost-factorizes}.
 In this case, the primal problem \eqref{eq:IID-primal-problem} admits a strong Kantorovich dual problem, which is to maximize $\tr_{\cH}\lesq{\omega Y}+\tr_{\cH}\lesq{\rho X}$ under the constraint $Y \otimes I_{\cH}^T +I_{\cH} \otimes X^T \leq C_{fac}:=\sum_{k=1}^K \iint_{\R \times \R} f_k\ler{x_k,y_k} \dd E_k(y_k) \otimes \dd E_k^T (x_k).$ That is,